 |

-consists of a large proportion of unburned hydrogen.
 Before the explosion antigravity matter is

 spread out fairly evenly throughout deep space but is repelled from the star